based2/KB/network/ip_filter.md

 block from any to 147.185.221.20
 # https://threatfox.abuse.ch/browse/malware/jar.strrat/ https://threatfox.abuse.ch/browse/malware/win.njrat/ thomas-partly.gl.at.ply(.)gg id-diesel.gl.at.ply(.)gg
 block from any to 147.185.221.21
+# https://threatfox.abuse.ch/browse/malware/win.njrat/ brands-colors.gl.at.ply(.)gg
+block from any to 147.185.221.22
 # https://www.abuseipdb.com/check/
 block from any to 147.189.147.110
 # https://threatfox.abuse.ch/browse/malware/win.venom/